 |13.
 Helps create and modify existing PM’s for new and existing automated cells to minimize downtime due to failures (i.e.-increase or decrease time intervals between PM’s, add new inspections, create new PM’s for incoming automated cells).

 THE ABOVE STATEMENTS ARE INTENDED TO DESCRIBE THE PRINCIPAL FUNCTIONS OF THE POSITION.
 THEY ARE NOT INTENDED TO ENCOMPASS ALL DUTIES.
 THERE MAY BE ADDITIONAL DUTIES ASSIGNED BY YOUR SUPERVISOR BASED ON BUSINESS NEEDS.

-- Successful completion of the job specific training to include successfully completion of required exams.
+MINIMUM QUALIFICATIONS: Successful completion of the job specific training and required exams.

 - Experience with CAD or machine vision inspection systems.

 - Previous production related training/certifications while at Tessy.
 Including knowledge of injection/blow molding.

 - Experience with industrial machine service and repair.